senselogic/REACTOR/README.md

 ## Limitations

 *   Statements are translated without grammatical checking.
-*   State variables must be declared in the same file in which they are used.
+*   State variables must be declared in the file in which they are used.
 *   In Preact code, the `$` prefix must be omitted in JSX evaluations : `{count}`.

 ## Version